 The SQE is a graduate assessment so you will first need to complete a degree or equivalent (law or non-law).

 The rules on when you complete the SQE and QWE requirements offer real flexibility.
 SQE1 must then be completed before SQE2, but QWE can be completed before, alongside of after SQE1 and SQE2.

-Once SQE1 is completed, there is a time limit of six years to complete SQE2 and qualify as a solicitor.
+Once SQE1 is completed, there is no time limit on when a candidate must complete SQE2 or qualify.

 Qualifying work experience (QWE)